 The academic integrity section of the Honor Code includes the following A-level violations:

-(A1.3) Facilitating Academic Dishonesty: Intentionally or knowingly helping or attempting to help another to violate any provision of the Academic Integrity Code
+- A1.3 Facilitating Academic Dishonesty: Intentionally or knowingly helping or attempting to help another to violate any provision of the Academic Integrity section of the Honor Code

 Action by the Faculty Member

-- Recommend to the associate provost that the student be assigned a final course grade of “F.” When this recommendation is upheld by the associate provost (or designee), the student is dismissed from the course for the remainder of the academic term.
-The associate provost (or designee) notifies both the student and the faculty member whether the recommendation is upheld.*
+- Recommend to the Associate Vice President for Academic Affairs (or designee) that the student be assigned a final course grade of “F.” When this recommendation is upheld by the Associate Vice President for Academic Affairs (or designee), the student is dismissed from the course for the remainder of the academic term.
+The Associate Vice President for Academic Affairs (or designee) notifies both the student and the faculty member whether the recommendation is upheld.*

-- Refer the possible academic integrity violation to Community Expectations and Restorative Practices for review through student disciplinary procedures detailed in the Honor and Student Conduct Codes and Regulations (see “Disciplinary Procedures”).
+- Refer the possible academic integrity violation to the Office of Community Expectations and Restorative Practices (CERP) for review.

 - When the final outcome of the disciplinary review is a finding that the student is not responsible for an academic integrity violation, then the professor must adhere to the disciplinary decision, grading the academic assignment as legitimate work.